kkalouli/GKR_semantic_parser/README.md

 - Clone the repository.
 - Go into the root folder (semantic_processing) of the cloned repository and do: gradle build
-- If the build is successful, you can simply import the project semantic_project into Eclipse.
+- If the build is successful, you can simply import the root project into Eclipse.
 You should import it as a gradle project.
 (for changes made within eclipse, the 'gradle cleanEclipse' command should refresh the eclipse view)

 How to test a sentence: